GoogleCloudPlatform/pubsub2inbox/cmd/json2pubsub/README.md

 # Json2Pubsub

-Json2Pubsub is another versatile tool for turning many types of incoming requests, such as webhooks to Pub/Sub messages.
+Json2Pubsub is another versatile tool for turning many types of incoming requests, such as webhooks, to Pub/Sub messages.
 It supports Common Expression Language, CEL, both for validating that incoming requests are valid and for extracting the Pub/Sub message payload.

 Currently it has been tested with Slack incoming events.
-Currently the function only accepts `POST` requests (both `application/x-www-form-urlencoded` and `application/json` are supported).
+The function only accepts `POST` requests (both `application/x-www-form-urlencoded` and `application/json` are supported).

-The only permission on Google Cloud that is requires is `roles/pubsub.publisher` on the target queue.
+The only permission on Google Cloud that it requires is `roles/pubsub.publisher` on the target Pub/Sub topic.

 ## Deploying

 The main Pubsub2Inbox [Terraform code](../../variables.tf) supports automatically deploying Json2Pubsub alongside with a Pubsub2Inbox function.
-Simply define the following variable in the module:
+Simply add the following variable in the module:

 ```hcl